 Things to do in Sydney in October

-October Long Weekend – Saturday, 1st October to Monday, 3rd October
+October Long Weekend – Saturday, 29th September to Monday, 1st October 2018

 That’s right!
 We get Monday off work!
 Enjoy the top things to do in Sydney in October during your day off: